denten-courses/computing-context/lecture-notes/1-lecture.md

 #### Part 1.3: **Modeling Literature**

 A few more words about the environment.
 What is literature?
 Micro and macroanalysis.
 The Bankspeak model.
 "Operationalizing" intuition.
-More on modeling.
+Home work and GitHub site.